+Semi-final exams are held in the exam period (see dates on Neptun).
 The questions asked at the semi-final exam are covering the theoretical part of the general pathology presented during the 5th semester.

 The students need to register for the exam via Neptun system.
 Deadline for exam-(de)registration is 12am of the previous working day.

 In case of any doubt please contact the secretary of the Department (firstname.lastname@example.org) or Dr Mira Mandoki (email@example.com).

 On the exam (oral or practical) it is forbidden to use or to even have in pockets any kind of electronic device, mobile phone, headset, etc. , no matter if it is switched off.
 If we find any of these devices during the exam, or the student commit cheating of any manner (see it in the university’s detailed exam rules), the exam cannot be continued, the student fails immediately, without any consideration.
 The act of cheating will be reported to the Secretariat for International Study-Programs.
 The appeal does not lie.

 The detailed exam rules can be found at the University homepage.